 -The Roughneck - Wade will quickly heave the opponent up and over his right shoulder, draping them down his back while holding onto the back of their knees, then swing them violently to the mat.
 He can hit this from a variety of scenarios.
 Stare-downs, on the move, while the opponent is moving at him, etc. It's pretty nasty, creates a big boom on the mat, and gets a good "OOHHH!" from the crowd.

--Superplex - This is more of a hardcore finisher.
+-Superplex - This is more of an Intense Match finisher.
 Wade will use a thundering super-plex through tables, onto chairs, etc.